-Listen to the Full Portraits in Color Episode
+Listen to the Latest Episode of Portraits in Color on Buzzsprout!

 Historians trace lowrider culture back to the early 30’s and 40’s as an extension of pachuco culture.
 If you’re unfamiliar with pachuco culture, check out Edward James Olmos in Zoot Suit.
 Yes, he was in other movies beyond Stand and Deliver!
 Some historians trace its origins to the El Paso/Juarez region, while others say it originated in the barrios of East LA.
 We’ll leave that debate to the Tejanos and the East Los crowd.
 Post World War II, many ex-military men from the southwest migrated to Los Angeles to work in aircraft factories, bringing along their passion for customized rides.
 By the 60’s, lowriders became identified with the Chicano movement, as these cars began to symbolize a proud cultural identity that still exists today.